![]() |

 the

-This option (which is set by default) tells TeXmacs to replace style files with no LaTeX equivalents by the letter style.
+This option (which is set by default) tells TeXmacs to replace style files with no LaTeX equivalents by the article style.
 Furthermore, all additional style packages are ignored.

-In the case when you know how to write your own style files, then you might wish to create TeXmacs equivalents of certain journal styles which you often use.
+In case you know how to write your own style files, you might wish to create TeXmacs equivalents of those journal styles which you use often.
 Similarly, you might wish to create a style package with your own macros together with its LaTeX counterpart.
 In both cases, you might want to disable the style replacement option.

 By default, all TeXmacs macros are expanded until they admit direct LaTeX counterparts.
 Primitives with no LaTeX counterparts (like graphics or trees) are ignored.
 Moreover, in order to convert certain frequently used macros like theorem or strong, TeXmacs may put additional definitions in the preamble.